sixslime/sixslime/README.md

 ╰──────────────────────────────────────────╯
 ```
 ```
-"You'll make so much money!"
+"You'll make so much money"
-"Just master the fundamentals!"
+"Just master the fundamentals"
-"You just have to stand out!"
+"You just have to stand out"
-"You don't even need a degree!"
+"You don't even need a degree"
 ```